tho-nk/rps-game/README.md

 ````
 There are 2 kinds of player : HumainPlayer and MachinePlayer

-There are 4 kinds of strategy: HumainStrategy, RockStrategy, SeminRandStrategy, RandStrategy
+There are 4 kinds of strategy: HumainStrategy, RockStrategy, SemiRandStrategy, RandStrategy

 HumainPlayer takes HumainStrategy, which will get a choice from standard input